Deciphering The El Nido Tours: Which to Take and Which to Skip

 Other Activities: Snorkeling

-Tour A is among the most popular in El Nido; and for good reason, beautiful islands such as Pangulasian (below) and the pictureesque Big and Small lagoons (above) await tourists.
-But what you don’t often hear is that its full of opportunities to kayak/ paddle and in some cases it is even required.
+Tour A is among the most popular in El Nido; and for good reason: beautiful sun-kissed tropical islands and deep blue lagoons await tourists along each stop in Bacuit Bay.
+But El Nido’s island hopping tour A does come with some caveats that are not well published.
+What you will not often hear is that Tour A is full of opportunities to kayak/ paddle and in some cases such as Big and Small Lagoons, traversing via sea kayak is required.

 Other activities: Walking